gotamedia/tracking/README.md

 BN Tracking Proxy package

 ## Prerequisite
-@gotamedia/tracking is a layer package around GTM (Google Tag Manager) and requires some configurations in GTM in order to work as expected
+Tracking package is a layer around GTM (Google Tag Manager) and requires some configurations in GTM in order to work as expected

 ### GTM requirements
 You need to create a new template in your GTM along with a Tag with a Trigger